ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 - Simplying new module usage, e.g. for one-off experiments and temporary annotations.

-The main drawback is that the extension may reduce the readability of a module: its external requirements would no longer be explicitely listed in the import section.
+The main drawback is that the extension may reduce the readability of a module: its external requirements would no longer be explicitly listed in the import section.

 Alternatives